Health Link Clinic

 - Avoid using Retinol and Alpha Hydroxyl Acid products for 7 days prior to the procedure.

-- Discontinue the use of anti-inammatory and blood-thinning medications in the ASA or NSAID group for
+- Discontinue the use of anti-inflammatory medications and medications in the ASA or NSAID group that affect circulation for 2-3 days before the procedure.

-2-3 days before the procedure. - Keep your body hydrated by drinking 2-3 liters of water per day
+- Keep your body hydrated by drinking 2-3 liters of water per day

 - Refrain from smoking or consuming alcohol for 2-3 days before the procedure.